Western States Corrosion Seminar & CP Tester Course - May 6-8, 2008

 Cathodic protection requires isolation of the structure from grounding systems, yet this results in safety concerns during abnormal electrical conditions.
 Decoupling using approved devices and methods can provide DC isolation coupled with safety grounding for AC and lightning conditions.
 Applications of this approach include over-voltage protection of insulated joints, mitigation of induced AC voltage, decoupling electrical equipment such as motor-operated valves, and decoupling a site grounding system from the power company grounds.

-Monitor: Mr. Gary Matlack, GMC Electrical, Inc., Ontario, CA
+Instructor: Mr. Gary Matlack, GMC Electrical, Inc., Corona, CA

 www.gmcelectrical.com